-- a) be limited to those forms of development specified as 'not inappropriate' in the Green Belt in the National Planning Policy Framework, including limited affordable housing on a rural exception site to meet an identified local need; - b) preserve the physical and visual separation between the two parts of the village; - c) maintain the distinctive characters of Upper and Lower Bygrave (with scattered, low density development around St Margaret's Church; modestly-scaled houses set back from the road along Ashwell Road in upper Bygrave; and the linear arrangement of detached houses set in large plots along Ashwell Road and Wedon Way in Lower Bygrave); and - d) not introduce additional lighting that would harm Bygrave's rural character.
+- a) be limited to those forms of development identified as not inappropriate in the Green Belt in the National Planning Policy Framework, including limited affordable housing on a rural exception site to meet an identified need in the local community; - b) preserve the physical and visual separation between the two parts of the village; - c) maintain the distinctive characters and physical form of Upper and Lower Bygrave (scattered, low density development around St Margaret's Church; modestly-scaled houses set back from the road along Ashwell Road in upper Bygrave; and the linear arrangement of detached houses set in large plots along Ashwell Road and Wedon Way in Lower Bygrave); and - d) not introduce additional lighting that would harm Bygrave's rural character.

 The village of Bygrave is classed as a category c settlement in the North Hertfordshire Local Plan, and is 'washed over' by the Green Belt.
-As a result, opportunities for development within or immediately adjoining Bygrave are very limited, although national policy does allow for replacement buildings and modest extensions, limited affordable housing to meet identified local needs (where provided for in Local Planning policies), and facilities for agriculture, outdoor sport and recreation25.
+As a result, opportunities for development within or immediately adjoining Bygrave are very limited.
+National policy does however allow for replacement buildings and modest extensions, limited affordable housing on a 'rural exception site' to meet an identified local need (where provided for in local planning policies35) and facilities for agriculture, outdoor sport and recreation36.

-Any rural exception site proposed under policy V1 would need to be small in size, address a specific local need for affordable housing, and ensure that the affordable homes provided remain affordable in perpetuity (in line with the definitions in the National Planning Policy Framework).
+Any rural exception site proposed for Bygrave would need to be small in size, address a specific identified need for affordable housing in the local community, and ensure that the affordable homes provided remain affordable in perpetuity.
+Further policy on rural exception sites is set out in policy CGB2a in the North Hertfordshire Local Plan.